TOUR TIMES TODAY: 10.30am, 12pm, 1.30pm, 3pm

 WILLIAM PENGELLY

 William Pengelly, was inspired by MacEnery's work.
 The Victorian cavern excavation carried about between 1865 and 1880 was masterminded by him.
-He lived in Torquay for over 40 years and his cave researches attracted distinguished visitors to his house; members of the British, Russian and Dutch Royal families and even Napoleon III.
+He lived in Torquay for over 40 years and his cave research attracted distinguished visitors to his house; members of the British, Russian and Dutch Royal families and even Napoleon III.

 The existence of a cave in Wellswood was well-known but unlike the discovery of another important cave in Brixham in 1858, Kents Cavern has never been “discovered”.
 Roman coins later discovered indicated modern people had been venturing into the caverns for over 2,000 years.